welch-lab/liger/README.md

 The expected run time is 1 - 4 hours depending on dataset size and downstream analysis of the user’s choice.

 ## Sample Datasets
-The `liger` package provides a small simulated dataset for basic demos of the functions, you can find it in folder `liger/tests/testdata/small_pbmc_data.RDS`.
+The `liger` package provides a small sample dataset for basic demos of the functions.
+You can find it in folder `liger/tests/testdata/small_pbmc_data.RDS`.

 We also provide a set of scRNA-seq and scATAC-seq datasets for real-world style demos.
 These datasets are as follows: